-Every page in a printed book has five margins which sets the distance between the text of your novel and the edge of the page; a top, bottom, outside and inside margin, plus an extra inside “gutter” margin to make sure that your text does not get lost during the binding process.
+Every page in a printed book has five margins which set the distance between the text of your novel and the edge of the page; a top, bottom, outside, and inside margin, plus an extra inside “gutter” margin to make sure that your text does not get lost during the binding process.

-This is why print books have “mirror margins” where the gutter is equal on both right and left pages which are reflections of one another.
+This is why print books have “mirror margins” where the gutter is equal on both right and left pages, reflecting one another.

 Then click on Margins and Custom Margins at the bottom of the options.

 Click Pages.
 Multiple pages and then select Mirror Margins.

 Click Apply to the Whole Document.
 Then click OK.